Grant Hackett: 2005 World Championships

 In 2005, Swimming Australia introduced the concept of a captain for the swimming team.
 Hackett was awarded this honour, and led Australia in the World Championships at Montreal, Quebec, Canada.
-He won gold medals in the 400 m, 800 m and 1500 m freestyle (as well as silver in the 200 m freestyle), the first person ever to achieve this feat, along with the only swimmer to medal in four distances in a single world championships.
+He won gold medals in the 400 m, 800 m and 1500 m freestyle (as well as silver in the 200 m freestyle), the first person to achieve this feat, along with the only swimmer to medal in four distances in a single world championships.
 His victory in the 800 m event broke Thorpe's world record, and his 1500 m victory saw him become the first to win an event four times at a World Championships.
 He anchored the 4 × 200 m team to bronze with a split of 1:44.84, making him the second fastest performer in relay splits.
 He was named as FINA's Male swimmer of the meet.

 In November 2005, Hackett announced his withdrawal from the 2006 Commonwealth Games due to being unavailable for the selection trials because of a minor surgery to correct a shoulder injury.
 However, he was given dispensation to act as a non-competing captain in order to mentor the fellow swimmers in the lead-up to the competition.

-In late 2006, Hackett relocated to Melbourne due to personal reasons.
+In late 2006, Hackett relocated to Melbourne for personal reasons.
 He attributed his disrupted preparation to adjusting with his new regime.
 Prior to the 2007 World Aquatics Championships, he presented a pessimistic outlook of his prospects.

 2007 World Championships

 He qualified last in the 400 m event, but led in the final before fading in the last lap to take the bronze medal.
 He qualified fifth in the 800 m event, but finished seventh, more than ten seconds behind the winner.
 In the 1500 m final Hackett came seventh, ending his decade long unbeaten streak in the event.

-In December 2007, Hackett competed in and won his first National Championship 10 km Open Water race.
+In December 2007, Hackett competed in and won his first national championship 10 km Open Water race.
 By barely edging out veteran open-water swimmer and surf Ironman Ky Hurst, the pair both qualified for the World Championships in Seville, Spain.
 However, Hackett failed to finish in the top 10 in this event, and therefore missed out on qualifying for the 10 km open water swim at the 2008 Summer Olympics.
 He was also criticised for appearing to be overweight after the event, a claim that he rejected as "ridiculous".

 At the 2008 Victorian Short Course Swimming Championships, his final Australian meet before departing for the Olympics, Hackett broke his own 800 metres freestyle world record – lowering the mark by almost two seconds to 7:23.42.